Andrea98Palermo/NFTswap/README.md

 ### Compile

-On terminal, install all the dependencies:
+On a terminal, install all the dependencies:

 ```bash
 cd contract